-26% Somewhat Left

 Analysis of Reliability in The Salt Lake Tribune’s Online News Articles

-The Tribune aims to serve Utahans with objective, fact-based reporting.
+The Salt Lake Tribune aims to serve Utahans with objective, fact-based reporting.
 Its staff includes writers from varying ideological backgrounds, which can help balance coverage.
 However, readers should distinguish between news reporting and opinion pieces to evaluate credibility effectively.

 Quality of Sources and Facts Used